Bug-Duck/tntjs/README.md

 # TNT.js

-The JavaScript framework for modern web.
+The JavaScript framework for modern web.This is a front-end framework that can control multiple pages.
+Writing JavaScript is like writing back-end code, which truly realizes efficient native development.
+In addition, we will add native component writing and debugging in future versions.

 ## Roadmap